Frequently asked questions

 Supporting students and scrutinizing a tax increase aren't opposites.
 Noblesville is a growing district with engaged families; that's not in question.
 Voting no is a statement that this rate, for this long, hasn't been justified — and that accountability for existing dollars should come first.
 Districts routinely bring revised proposals back after a no vote.

-But the superintendent promised a “not-to-exceed 4¢ annual increase.”
+But the superintendent promised the rate would go up by no more than 4¢ a year.
 Doesn't that protect me?

 What happens to the current funding if it fails?